nulib-labs/ai-file-processor/README.md

 ## Overview

-The AI File Processor is a serverless system that processes files uploaded to S3 using AWS Bedrock's Claude models.
+The AI File Processor is a serverless system that processes files uploaded to S3 using AWS Bedrock's Claude models and a prompt that you provide.
 It's designed for use cases like:

 - **Dataset Generation**: Convert unstructured documents/images into structured JSON data
 - **Content Analysis**: Extract key information from business documents, forms, or receipts